-Before he became the interim vice chancellor for diversity and engagement, Small was a first-generation college student himself.
+Before he became the vice chancellor for diversity and engagement, Small was a first-generation college student himself.

 So whether a student feels lost on campus, needs academic coaching, or can’t navigate university bureaucracy, Small has been in their shoes.

 “I see so many young people on campus who remind me of myself,” said Small, who meets many first-generation students while teaching BUAD 100, a course for first-year business students.

 He tells these students they aren’t alone in feeling lost and unsure.
 About one-fourth of UT students come from homes where neither parent has a four-year degree; about 10 percent of freshmen who entered in fall 2018 have parents who never attended college.

 “It has been done before,” he reassures them.
 “You are not the only one going through this.
 You are not the only one struggling.”